MelaNoMore Buddies (FAQ)

 As a member of MelaNoMore is it mandatory I join MelaNoMore Buddies?

 Absolutely not.
 MelaNoMore Support Group (MSG) means different things to all members.
-Some are happy to receive updates of the group’s activities by email, others want to sit in on the virtual coffee mornings and participate in the day’s discussions or just be amongst friends.
+Some are happy to receive updates of the group’s activities by email, others want to sit in on the Wellbeing or education webinars and participate in the day’s discussions or just be amongst friends.
 The MSG organises social events which all are welcome to attend.
-Education is another aim of MSG and Wellness Days are also planned.
-With Covid, physical togetherness is difficult but we are hopeful that not too far into the future we can all get together again.

-For new Friends that are not registered with MelaNoMore and that wish to participate in The Friendship Group (TFG) either as a Buddy or a Friend then the first thing to do is to register your interest through the website.
+For new Friends that are not registered with MelaNoMore and that wish to participate in MelaNoMore Buddies as a Friend then the first thing to do is to register your interest through the website.
 A simple check is then undertaken to ensure you are eligible for the service.
-Once verified you will be sent a form by email to register some basic details about yourself and in submitting that form back to us confirming your acceptance of the privacy notice.
+You will receive a follow up Phone call within a week from the leader of the Buddies scheme to see how best we can help and to discuss your needs.

 What happens to the data you hold about me?

 The MSG has experienced members on the Committee who are very aware of the requirements of the General Data Protection Regulations (GDPR).
-We can assure you that your data is stored safely and if you no longer want to be a member of MSG or TFG, please email us as above.
-We will remove and delete all personal data we hold.
+We can assure you that your data is stored safely and if you no longer want to be a member of MSG or MelaNoMore Buddies, please email us at firstname.lastname@example.org and we will remove and delete all personal data we hold on you.

 As a Friend do I get a say in choosing a Buddy?

-Indeed you do.
-If you click on the Bios icon you will see a brief story of each of the available Buddies.
-You might decide you prefer someone of the same sex, or a particular story may have grabbed you.
+Indeed, you do.
+You might decide you prefer someone of the same sex, or with someone that has experienced a similar treatment path as you.
 Whatever the reasons for your choice we will endeavour to match you with your preferred individual.
-This may not always be possible as all our Buddies are in demand but we will try to match you with a suitable replacement Buddy.
+This may not always be possible as all our Buddies are in demand but we will try to match you with a suitable Buddy.

 Who do I contact to tell them about my preferred Buddy?